Aracy Amaral: Academic career

 In 1972, Amaral started working as a professor of art history at the University of São Paulo Faculty of Architecture and Urbanism, and she was granted her livre-docência there in 1983.
 In 1982, she returned to their Museum of Contemporary Art as director, serving until 1986.
 She also served as director of the Pinacoteca do Estado de São Paulo from 1975 until 1979 and as part of the Prince Claus Fund International Prize Committee from 2002 until 2005.
 By 2021, she had retired from USP.

-As an academic, Amaral specializes in modernism in Brazil, particularly Tarsila do Amaral.
+As an academic, Amaral specialized in modernism in Brazil, particularly Tarsila do Amaral.
 She published several books on art history, including Blaise Cendrars no Brasil e os modernistas (1970) and Tarsila: Sua obra e seu tempo (1975).
 In 1977, she was appointed a Guggenheim Fellow for "a study of international and national influences on the art of Brazil".
 In 2006, she was awarded the Moinho Santista Award (now the Fundação Bunge Award) in Museology.
 Writing for ARTMargins, the art historian Sofia Gotti called Amaral's works "a vital reference for the study of art history in Brazil", lamenting the lack of English-language translations for her work.

 In 2005, Amaral was the general coordinator of Itaú Cultural's Rumos project.
 She also curated the 2009 Trienal de Chile and 2011 Bienal do Mercosul.
 In 2021, the São Paulo Research Foundation called her "a pioneer in the field of curatorship in Brazil".
 She has a son with her ex-husband Mario Toral, historian and comic artist André Toral.

+Death

+Amaral died on 14 September 2026, at the age of 96.